kyma-project/community/concepts/observability-strategy/configurable-monitoring/01-groundwork.md

 ## Current Situation and Motivation

-In the current (2022) setup of Kyma, the monitoring stack focuses on providing a lightweight and opinionated monitoring solution out of the box, to solve basic requirements for application operators like instant troubleshooting.
-Consequently, it does not focus on integration aspects that would support a broader and richer usage scenario.

 ![a](./assets/current.drawio.svg)

 The diagram shows that the current solution is based on a preconfigured Prometheus operator providing exporter components, and a Prometheus instance acting as collector and backend.
 On top, Grafana visualizes the data.
 However, the current setup does not support a neutral and unified way to integrate backends outside of the cluster.

-Integration (and with that, changing the focus away from in-cluster backends) is the key to open up the stack for a broad range of use cases.
+As outlined already in the [general strategy](../strategy.md), integration (and with that, changing the focus away from in-cluster backends) is the key to open up the stack for a broad range of use cases.
 Users can simply bring their own backends, if they already use a commercial offering or run their own infrastructure.
 The data can be stored outside the cluster in a managed offering, shared with the data of multiple clusters, away from any tampering or deletion attempt of a hacker, to name just a few advantages.

 This concept proposes how to open up to those new scenarios by making integration possible conveniently at runtime, leveraging vendor-neutral protocols.